Power Zoom Explained (Written By Ole Oest)

 1. Power Zoom

 The zoom is motorized.
 The motor allows for three zooming speeds at a small twist of the zoom ring.
-On cameras without support for power zoom the lens can be zoomed manually by turning the zoom ring.
+The lens can also be zoomed manually by turning the zoom ring, a necessity with cameras that lack support for power zoom.

 2. Lens Retraction